David-Prelinger/next-embeddings/README.md

 database.
 Then, in the chat app, the user can write questions which are answered based on the data available in the vectorstore.

+Note: In this latest commit I disabled the embedding, so it won't know special knowledge.
+I introduced *Brad Chad* though.
+Try to chat with him.

 A working example can be seen [here](https://next-embeddings.vercel.app/chat/chat).
 You have to ask me for the password though.

 ### Future Goal